 This work will require us to live into our baptismal covenant – especially our promises to seek and serve Christ in all persons, to strive for justice and peace among all people, and to respect the dignity of every human being.
 At Christ Church, we have a legacy of engaging in transformational civil dialogue across difference.
 We know this effort will challenge us, and will call us out of complacency.
 It is into this tension that Jesus calls us.
 Through relationships built on unconditional love and a desire to understand the experiences of God’s people in all their wonderful diversity, we are drawing nearer to the abundant life that God intends for us all.

-Lighthouse participants have the opportunity to share experiences of identity, connect with others, and gain and give support.
-Our meetings are open to everyone in Jacksonville and the Beaches area, including people of all faiths and no faith.
+Lighthouse participants have the opportunity to share experiences of identity and connect with others in friendship.
+Our gatherings are open to everyone in Jacksonville and the Beaches area, including people of all faiths and no faith.
 The Lighthouse does not provide therapy or counseling, but we are able to recommend resources for those who may need additional care.
-The Lighthouse is currently meeting online every Monday evening, and will resume in person meetings at Christ Church when gathering is safe again.
-For information about how to connect to online meetings, please contact us.
+The Lighthouse is currently meeting on the 2nd and 4th Tuesdays of each month in-person (with an online option) at the Youth House (27 Solana Road, Ponte Vedra Beach).
+For information on meetings please contact us.

 For more information about The Missing Voices Project or The Lighthouse, contact Family Ministries Director Catherine Montgomery.